 You can contact a Governor via the Clerk to Governors: Mr Andrew Clayton, +44 (0) 1371 822621, firstname.lastname@example.org

-Mike is currently the Managing Director Nordics & Global Creative Network for ITV Studios.
-He has been in the TV industry for 25 years working for producers and broadcasters including the BBC, Hat Trick Productions and NBC Universal.
+Mike is currently the Managing Director Global Creative Network for ITV Studios.
+He has been in the TV industry for 30 years working for producers and broadcasters including the BBC, Hat Trick Productions and NBCUniversal.
 In 2001 he co-founded 12 Yard Productions before moving into the international TV forum.
-Mike sits on a number of boards and the advisory committees for the Format Recognition & Production Association and the Edinburgh TV Festival.’
+Mike sits on a number of boards and the advisory committees for the Format Recognition & Production Association and the Edinburgh TV Festival.
 Mike is a current Felsted parent and his wife is a member of staff at the Senior School.
 At Felsted Mike sits on the House & Finance and Nominations Committees.

 Ann is a Solicitor who began her career with a large city law firm in London, then worked as a Senior Litigation Solicitor within the Lloyds Banking Group before returning to private practice as a Partner, specialising in banking litigation, in the London office of a global law firm.
 Ann is currently a Magistrate on the North Essex Bench.
 She also sits as a tribunal member of The Nursing & Midwifery Council's Fitness To Practise and Registration Appeals committees.
 Ann has had four children at the school and her eldest daughter was Head Girl in 2013/2014.
 Ann sits on the Governance Committee and Education Committee.

 Jane is Head of Headington Preparatory School.
 She has been Head of a junior section of an all-girls 3 to 18 school and Deputy Head and Head of a co-ed prep school.
 Jane has taught pupils from Key Stage 1 to Key Stage 3 inclusive, has been a leader for several subjects and has taken responsibility for charities, residential trips and leading school initiatives.
-Jane is an experienced school inspector for the Independent Schools Inspectorate and she is a member of GSA’s Education Committee with responsibility for Early Years and Key Stage 1.
-She is Chairman of the Governance Committee, a member of the Education Committee and represents the Governors in matters of Child Protection and Safeguarding.
+Jane is an experienced school inspector for the Independent Schools Inspectorate.
+She is Chair of the Governance Committee and represents the Governors in matters of Child Protection and Safeguarding.